BestTimesToVisit.com Logo

 transport

 Get a Suica or Pasmo card as soon as you land!
-These rechargeable IC cards work on almost all trains and buses across Japan, and even at convenience stores and vending machines.
-It saves you fumbling for change and makes hopping on and off public transport a breeze.
+These rechargeable IC cards work on almost all trains and buses across Japan, and even at many convenience stores and vending machines.
+It's way easier than fumbling for cash or buying individual tickets, especially when you're rushing to catch a train.

 money

-While credit cards are becoming more accepted, Japan is still largely a cash-based society, especially at smaller shops and restaurants.
-Always have some yen on hand, and use 7-Eleven ATMs (they're everywhere!) as they reliably accept foreign cards for withdrawals.
+While credit cards are becoming more accepted, Japan is still very much a cash-based society, especially in smaller towns and traditional establishments.
+Always have some yen on hand for temple entrance fees, local markets, and smaller restaurants.
+ATMs at 7-Eleven stores are your best bet for withdrawing cash with foreign cards.

 culture